angusbarbour/MCA-2020/README.md

 ## _Week 2_
 This week I had decide on what piece of music I was going to transcribe for my project.
 I decided on a piece from Claude Debussy's Suite Bergamasque: Passepied.
 I was able to locate a scan in of the orginal sheet music arranged for piana by Debussy himself.
 I found this via the IMSLP music database, the link to the database can be found [here](https://imslp.org/wiki/Category:Debussy,_Claude).

-For this weeks activity I was required to transcribe 10 bars from this sheet music, the
+For this weeks activity I was required to transcribe 10 bars from this sheet music, the PDF document of the original score can be found [Here](suite_bergamasque.pdf).